-The Bull Breeding Soundness Evaluation (BBSE) was developed by the Australian Association of Cattle Veterinarians to standardise bull fertility testing and to provide a consistent descriptor of bull fertility.
+The Veterinary Bull Breeding Soundness Evaluation (VBBSE) was developed by the Australian Cattle Veterinarians to standardise bull fertility testing and to provide a consistent descriptor of bull fertility.

 The report indicates whether a bull has met a set of standards for five bull fertility components.
 The components of fertility assessed are those that indicate whether a bull has a high probability, but not a guarantee, of being fertile.

 a) A summary of the five indicative components of bull fertility (see example below)

 |Bull number/name||Age Yr:Mn||Scrotum||Physical||Semen||Morphology||Serving|

 b) A full report that identifies the bull, date of testing and by whom, where and comments associated with each test.
 A summary of the five components of bull fertility in the BBSE follows:

 Scrotum – Scrotal circumference/size (SS) in centimetres (cm) where testes shape is within normal range.
 The current recommendations for tropically adapted bulls are a minimum scrotal size of 32cm (and average is 34–36cm) for a two-year-old bull.

 Physical – Within the constraints of a standard examination, there is no evidence of any general physical/structural condition or of a physical condition of the reproductive tract indicating sub-fertility or infertility.
 This evaluation will identify structurally unsound bulls in legs, feet, sheath and general structure.

 Semen – Crush-side assessment indicates that the semen is within normal range for motility, colour and per cent progressively motile and is suitable for laboratory evaluation.